ayman-elmalah/grpc-go/grpc-go-client-streaming/README.md

 ```

 5- Run the client start:
-- On another terminal tab, open in the grpc-go-server-streaming directory then:
+- On another terminal tab, open in the grpc-go-client-streaming directory then:
 ```bash
 cd client && go run main.go
 ```